 Oral and maxillofacial surgeons are trained and experienced in emergency care and facial trauma injury treatment.
 All oral surgeons receive hands-on training in a hospital setting, and many oral surgeons are active members of emergency care teams at hospitals to help with facial injury cases.
 Drs.
-Miller and George both have a deep understanding of the important nerves, glands, and other crucial structures that can be damaged during an injury.
+Miller, George, and Leet have a deep understanding of the important nerves, glands, and other crucial structures that can be damaged during an injury.
 Oral surgeons are trained to repair all kinds of facial injuries while using techniques that minimize scarring and restore the overall appearance and balance of the facial structures.

 Types of Oral and Facial Injuries

 Our oral surgeons can treat a wide range of different facial conditions.
 A few of the types of facial injuries that oral surgeons can treat include the following:

 - Facial cuts

 - Tooth injuries or avulsed teeth

 Our staff understands that facial injuries can be both physically and emotionally taxing, which is why they treat every patient with extreme care and compassion.
 Both of our oral surgeons are on staff at local hospitals to provide emergency room care to those in need of more serious procedures, but some facial injuries can be treated from the convenience of one of our surgical offices.
 If you experience a facial injury, we will do everything possible to see you the day you call.